 G3.4 establishes the required FRL and acceptable construction requirements for the bounding walls required by G3.3.
 See Figure G3.4.
 The walls bounding an atrium are not fire walls as defined in the BCA.
 Therefore, these walls do not create separate fire compartments within a storey of the building.
 The bounding walls define the extent of the part of the building regarded by the BCA to be an "atrium".
 See Figure G3.2.

-G3.4 prescribes two options for construction of bounding walls:

-- applies where the bounding walls are constructed of materials with a FRL of 60/60/60; or - applies where the bounding walls are constructed of fixed toughened or wired safety glass in non-combustible frames.
+G3.4 prescribes two options for construction of bounding walls: - applies where the bounding walls are constructed of materials with a FRL of 60/60/60; or - applies where the bounding walls are constructed of fixed toughened or wired safety glass in non-combustible frames.
+Figure G3.4 Examples of bounding walls complying with G3.4

-G3.5 Construction at balconies

-To maximise the safety of people who have access around an atrium.
+G3.5 Construction at balconies Intent To maximise the safety of people who have access around an atrium.
 To maximise public safety, a barrier is required at the edge of a balcony to an atrium.
-The barrier must:

-- have no openings and be non-combustible, to act as a shield from heat during a fire; and - have a height of 1 metre-which is consistent with D2.16.
+The barrier must: - have no openings and be non-combustible, to act as a shield from heat during a fire; and - have a height of 1 metre-which is consistent with D2.16.
 G3.5 takes precedence over the provisions of D2.16 for barriers around an atrium.

-G3.6 Separation at roof

-To minimise the risk that the roof of an atrium will not remain in place during a fire.
+G3.6 Separation at roof Intent To minimise the risk that the roof of an atrium will not remain in place during a fire.
 Clause 3 of Specification G3.8 requires smoke extraction through the roof, or near the top of an atrium-this smoke extraction is required to be by mechanical exhaust or by smoke and heat vents.

-It is therefore important that the roof remains in place during a fire and not allow the recirculation of smoke.
-To achieve this, G3.6 requires:

-- the roof to have the FRL required by Table 3 of Specification C1.1; or - the roof structure and membrane to be protected by a sprinkler system.
+It is therefore important that the roof remains in place during a fire and not allow the re-circulation of smoke.
+To achieve this, G3.6 requires: - the roof to have the FRL required by Table 3 of Specification C1.1;or - the roof structure and membrane to be protected by a sprinkler system (other than a FPAA101D or FPAA101H system).
 The materials used in the roof must comply with:

 - the fire hazard properties specified in Specification C1.10; and - when the roof is required to have an FRL, G3.6(a) does not allow the use of the concessions contained in Clauses 3.4, 3.5 or 3.6 of Specification C1.1 for the roof of the atrium.

-G3.7 Means of egress

-To require that safe egress is available from an atrium.
+G3.7 Means of egress Intent To require that safe egress is available from an atrium.